lindylearn/unclutter/docs/metrics.md

 In practice, [a small boot script](https://github.com/lindylearn/unclutter/blob/main/source/content-script/boot.ts) gets injected into your tabs and checks the site URL and amount of text content on each page against your settings.

-**If you do not use the automatic activation or smart reading features you can simply revoke the "Site access" permission from the Unclutter extension settings.**
+**If you do not use the automatic activation or AI smart reading features you can simply revoke the "Site access" permission from the Unclutter extension settings.**

 ## Article library